Lowe homers twice, Rays hold off Dodgers 6-4 to even Series - WHIZ News

 Blake Snell struck out nine in 4 2/3 innings for the Rays and didn’t allow a hit until Chris Taylor’s two-run homer trimmed it to 5-2 in the fifth.
 The Dodgers threatened to complete a big comeback in the eighth, but Tampa Bay’s relievers held firm.

-Lowe and Joey Wendle each drove in three runs for the Rays.

-Nick Anderson got four outs for the win.
-Diego Castillo earned the save when he struck out Taylor, the only batter he faced.

-Left-hander Aaron Loup also did a nice job, throwing a called third strike past Cody Bellinger with a runner on second to end the eighth before retiring the first two hitters in the ninth.
+Pete Fairbanks went 1 2/3 innings and left-hander Aaron Loup threw a called third strike past slugger Cody Bellinger with a runner on second to end the eighth.
+Loup also retired the first two hitters in the ninth.

 After an off day, Game 3 in the best-of-seven Series matches two big-game pitchers starting on extra rest Friday night.
-Charlie Morton gets the ball for Tampa Bay against Walker Buehler.
+Charlie Morton goes for the Rays against Walker Buehler.

-Lowe hit an opposite-field solo homer to left-center in the first off Tony Gonsolin, putting the American League champion Rays ahead for the first time at this neutral-site World Series with their 27th home run of the postseason, matching a major league record.
-The second baseman was hitting .107 this postseason, and in an even worse 4-for-48 slide (.083) the past 13 games since the start of the AL Division Series.
+Los Angeles was the “home team” for the first two games but will bat first in the next three.

 “Sometimes guys, you’ve got to allow them to go through some tough patches, and he’s been in one,” Rays manager Kevin Cash said.
 “He will go quiet for a little while, but he can get as hot as anybody in baseball.”

-By the time he went deep again in the fifth, his second opposite-field shot of the game and the entire season — with a runner on against Dustin May, already the fourth Dodgers pitcher — it was 5-0.
+By the time Lowe went deep again in the fifth, his second opposite-field homer of the game — and the entire season — it was 5-0.
+That one bounced off the top of the left-field wall with a runner on against Dustin May, already the fourth Los Angeles pitcher.

-Will Smith and NLCS MVP Corey Seager also homered for the Dodgers.
-Seager’s solo shot in the eighth was his seventh homer and 16th RBI, extended the franchise records he had already set this postseason.
-Those are also the most homers by a shortstop in any MLB postseason.

-Snell already had all his strikeouts when he walked Kiké Hernández with two outs in the fifth before Taylor, the No. 9 batter, homered on his 80th pitch.
-The Rays ace was out of the game two batters later, after Mookie Betts walked and Seager singled.

 “He was outstanding,” Cash said.
 “The slider from my vantage looked like it was a really good weapon for him.
 He was awesome.
 Gave us everything that we needed.”